Criminal Justice Reform

 We need to seek out a fundamental shift in the relationship between our communities and the police.
 This means more than simply altering regulations or creating stricter consequences for officers who violate use-of-force policies.
-This means restoring the public confidence in those who serve us by redefining how police work with their communities.
+This means restoring the public confidence in those who serve us by redefining how police work with communities.
 Using force and power over citizens will not open dialogue between the police and communities in our country.

 Systemic/Institutional Racism Reform

 In a perfect legal system, the color of your skin would have no bearing on your ability to navigate the halls of justice.
 But it’s becoming increasingly clear that in the American system, race matters.
 The amount of melanin in your skin can make you more likely to be profiled by police and detained pretrial, can influence the amount of your bail, and can determine whether you will be sentenced to prison for longer sentences and even death for your crimes.

 The problem lies in how invisible all of this has become to most white people.
 By definition, institutionalized racism is ingrained in everyday life.
 For most people, this is just how it’s always been.
 And so, obscured from view, the machine rolls on.
 Under its wheels, marginalized people and their communities are ground down and torn apart.
 We say all men and women are created equal, then we turn a blind eye to the overwhelming inequality that defines us.
 The Fair Fight Initiative exists to open those eyes and direct them toward the corruption all around us.
 We can no longer afford to look away while our children suffer and die.